A warm sunlit living room scene where a host welcomes a guest, spare bedroom visible with luggage, representing homestay accommodation

 Homestays are particularly popular for:

-• International travelers wanting authentic cultural immersion
+• International travelers seeking authentic cultural immersion rather than a generic apartment experience

-• Language students practicing with native speakers
+• Language students who want daily conversation practice with a native speaker

 Homestay vs Other Hosted Accommodations